mbueno-g/CPP/README.md

 |Parameterized constructor | ``<name_class>(<parameters>) `` |  ``<name_class> <name_object>(<parameters_values>);`` -- Implicit call ; ``<name_class> <name_object> = <name_class>(<parameters_values>);``-- Explicit call |
 |Copy constructor|``<name_method>(<parameters>)``| ``<name_class> <name_object> = <name_method>(<parameters_values>);``

+  - Destructors

+Destructors are another type of method that is called when the scope of the object ends.
+As constructors, they don't have return type and they are public methods.
+However, they don't have exactly the same name as the class, and ``~`` is added as a prefix.